 Scattered throughout the area are many sites of cultural significance.
 One of these is what is known as a 'first contact' site – where local Dharawal people had drawn charcoal sketches of bulls that had escaped from Sydney Cove and made their way to what was known as "the Cowpastures" - an area near Campbelltown.

 As colonists moved from Sydney Cove into this area interaction between the settlers and the Dharawal people was sometimes peaceful but not always.
 Resulting from disputes between settlers and Aboriginal people from another clan group an intervention from colonial military saw many of the local Dharawal people perish in what is known as the Appin Massacre.

-Did you know Campbelltown has one of the largest urban populations of Aboriginal and Torres Strait Islander people in New South Wales?
+Today Campbelltown City has one of the largest urban populations of Aboriginal and Torres Strait Islander people in New South Wales.

 There are many areas and specific sites of cultural significance that have been left by the Dharawal people.
 One of the most significant of these is what is known as the Bull Cave.

 The legend of the Cowpastures explains how early European settlers stumbled on the region’s fertile farming land.
 In July 1788, just six months after European arrival, the early settlers lost two bulls and four cows.